Wall Street coasts to the finish of its best week in the last 5

-NEW YORK (AP) — Wall Street is coasting toward the finish of its best week in the last five on Friday as U.S. stocks hang near their record levels.
+NEW YORK (AP) — Wall Street coasted to the finish of its best week in the last five on Friday as U.S. stocks hung near their record levels.

 Stocks have rallied with expectations that the Federal Reserve will cut its main interest rate for the first time this year at its meeting next week.
 Such a move would give the economy a kickstart, and mortgage rates have already dropped in anticipation of it.

-Expectations for a cut have built as recent reports suggested the U.S. job market could hit the precise balance that Wall Street has been betting on: slowing enough to convince the Fed that it needs help, but not so weak that it will mean a recession, all while inflation doesn’t take off.
+Expectations for a cut have built as recent reports suggested the U.S. job market could settle into the precise balance that Wall Street has been betting on: slow enough to convince the Fed that it needs help, but not so weak that it will mean a recession, all while inflation doesn’t take off.

 A lot is riding on whether that bet proves correct.
 Stocks have already soared on it.
-And if the Fed ends up cutting fewer times than traders expect, including three this year, the market could retreat in disappointment.
-That’s even if everything else goes right and the economy does not fall into a recession and President Donald Trump’s tariffs don’t send inflation much higher.
+And if the Fed ends up cutting interest rates fewer times than traders expect, including three this year, the market could retreat in disappointment.
+That’s even if everything else goes right, and the economy does not fall into a recession and President Donald Trump’s tariffs don’t send inflation much higher.

 Investors, “and I think the Fed, are convinced that we are not on the verge of a surge in inflation,” according to Scott Wren, senior global market strategist at Wells Fargo Investment Institute.